dev-ath0m/hyperhdr-c792/README.md

   HyperHDR's Flatbuffers port (19400). `try_restart()` wraps `do_restart()` — if
   streaming is active, the restart reason is saved in `RESTART_PENDING` and the main loop re-checks every watchdog cycle until clients disconnect.
+- `has_hdmi_signal()` queries DV timings to check whether an HDMI source is actually connected.
+When `GRAB_active=False` and no signal is present (e.g. Fire TV off), the watchdog treats this as normal — HyperHDR stays running for Flatbuffers.
+If a signal is present but the grabber is inactive, the watchdog correctly diagnoses a stuck grabber and triggers a restart.
+All restart paths go through `try_restart()` so the streaming guard is always respected.

 ```bash
 #!/usr/bin/env bash